xeluxee/competitest.nvim/README.md

 Of course all these keybindings can be customized: see `runner_ui` ➤ `mappings` in [configuration](#configuration)

-### Receive testcases
+### Receive testcases, problems and contests
 **NOTE:** to get this feature working you need to install [competitive-companion](https://github.com/jmerle/competitive-companion) extension in your browser.

+Thanks to its integration with [competitive-companion](https://github.com/jmerle/competitive-companion), CompetiTest can download contents from competitive programming platforms:
+- Download only testcases with `:CompetiTestReceive testcases`
+- Download a problem with `:CompetiTestReceive problem` (source file is automatically created along with testcases)
+- Download an entire contest with `:CompetiTestReceive contest` (make sure to be on the homepage of the contest, not of a single problem)

-Launch `:CompetiTestReceive` to fetch testcases from competitive programming platforms.
-After launching this command click on the green plus button in your browser to download testcases: they will be received and stored automatically by CompetiTest.
+After launching one of these commands click on the green plus button in your browser to start downloading.

-For further customization see `companion_port` and `receive_print_message` in [configuration](#configuration)
+For further customization see `companion_port` and `receive_print_message` in [configuration](#configuration).

 ## Configuration
 ### Full configuration